Olympics: Germany win football bronze after beating Spain – DW – 08/09/2024

 Berger steps up in key moments

-During the bronze medal match, Berger had few big saves to make, but was called into action in the seventh minute of added time at the end of the match when Lucia Garcia was adjudged to have had her toe clipped inside the area.
+Berger had few big saves to make during the bronze medal match, but was called into action in the seventh minute of added time at the end of the match when Lucia Garcia was adjudged to have had her toe clipped inside the area.

-But, Berger guessed correctly, diving to her left to save former Ballon d'Or winner Putellas' penalty - as the German goalkeeper let out a roar of delight following the stop.
+But Berger guessed correctly, diving to her left to save former Ballon d'Or winner Putellas' penalty.
+The German goalkeeper let out a roar of delight following the stop.

 "I have no idea what I did at the penalty.
 I switched my head off," she said.
 "The beaming and screaming faces that came toward me made me so happy."